Schroders says it's talking to Lloyds about working closely in wealth sector

 “Discussions are ongoing and there can be no certainty that these discussions will lead to any formal arrangement being entered into.
 A further announcement will be made when appropriate.”

-Sky News reported that the deal would see Lloyds owning 50.1 percent of the new joint venture with Schroders owning the rest, Sky said, citing sources. bit.ly/2E1GO2d
+Sky News reported that the deal would see Lloyds owning 50.1 percent of the new joint venture with Schroders owning the rest, Sky said, citing sources

 Sky News said the new joint venture will be part of a three-pronged tie-up between the companies, with Schroders taking on a 109 billion pounds investment management contract from Lloyds-owned Scottish Widows.